Chen-GX/MPrompt/README.md

 **This repository contains the code for our research paper titled "[MPrompt: Exploring Multi-level Prompt Tuning for Machine Reading Comprehension](https://aclanthology.org/2023.findings-emnlp.343/)", which has been accepted for the Findings of EMNLP 2023.**

+> Guoxin Chen, Yiming Qian, Bowen Wang, and Liangzhi Li.
+2023.
+MPrompt: Exploring Multi-level Prompt Tuning for Machine Reading Comprehension.
+In Findings of the Association for Computational Linguistics: EMNLP 2023, pages 5163–5175, Singapore.
+Association for Computational Linguistics.

 # Requirements
 * Python 3.8
 * Ubuntu 22.04